drblallo/rlc/docs/sphinx_doc/interoperating.md

 ## Interop with CPP

-The interop with cpp is identical to the one with C, except the generated header detects cpp is available so it will remove the need for manual managment of constructors and destructors.
+The interop with cpp is identical to the one with C, except the generated header detects cpp is available so it will remove the need for manual management of constructors and destructors.

-Let us revisig the previous example in cpp.
+Let us revisit the previous example in cpp.

 ```rlc
 # file.rl